 - Latin was the language most people in different countries could be expected to know, back when Linnaeus came up with his system.
 Nowadays, it might be English.
 Discuss what languages might be useful to know, now that we are used to communicating with people from different countries so frequently.

 - Let the story be a fun hook for a lesson on taxonomy.
 The maid is very accepting of the master’s nomenclature, while he feels very strongly about it and won’t accept other suggestions.
 Learn about the system for naming plants and animals, and the reason a system was needed.
-Here is Palomar’s thorough review of the classifications of living things.
-It is worth pointing out that there had been many attempts, over the centuries, to come up with a good way of classifying and naming living things so that scientists could discuss creatures with confidence that they were talking about the same things, but that it wasn’t until Carl Linnaeus, in the 18th century, that anyone succeeded with the task.
+Check out the Animal Kingdom to learn more about our current system.
+It is worth pointing out that there had been many attempts, over the centuries, to come up with a good way of classifying and naming living things so that scientists could discuss creatures with confidence that they were talking about the same things.
+It wasn’t until Carl Linnaeus, in the 18th century, that anyone succeeded with the task.
 Once you’ve explored the idea, you can go back to the story and see whether it is possible to discern any system in the master’s namings.

 - Take off with fire safety lessons.
 Use fire safety pictographs to discuss the topic.
 Review fire safety rules, and then consider these questions: Did the master’s rules create a fire safety hazard?
 Did the maid’s way of alerting the master fit the best practices for fire safety?